Discover five game-changing best practices to optimize your employee onboarding process. Set your new hires up for success from day one with these...

 4. When was the last time you thought about leaving our team?
 What prompted it?

 Everyone considers leaving at one time or another, so you may need to probe deeper on this question.
 Ask how important a particular issue is to them, how you can make it better, how often this issue occurs, who/what they believe the culprit is, and get a firm commitment that they’ll come directly to you the next time this issue surfaces again.
 Attack these core retention issues head-on.

 Stay interviews are just one piece of a retention strategy.
-For more information on this or other retention tools, please contact our HR experts at HR@stratus.hr.
+For more information on this or other retention tools, please contact your certified HR expert.

 Not a current Stratus HR client?
 Book a free consultation and our team will contact you shortly.